In our previous blog on pharmaceutical predictions for 2016 was so popular; we are here for part two of this year’s pharma trends.

 5. Intellectual Property Protection

-Pharmaceutical companies spend billions of dollars on research and development every year for development of patent drugs.
+Pharmaceutical companies spend billions of dollars on research and development every year for the development of patent drugs.
 This makes their intellectual property an attractive target for criminal activity.
-For example, an IP was stolen from an American medical device company that was in the midst of developing a device they’d worked on for over five years.
+For example, an IP was stolen (cbyer security is critical) from an American medical device company that was in the midst of developing a device they’d worked on for over five years.
 The information was transferred over to China and resulted in the Chinese competitor launching the same device faster than the American company.
 In these unfortunate situations, organizations lose a lot of money and effort spent developing a drug.
 The need to protect IP concerning new cures, drugs, and devices is clearly a top priority.
-Current steps and measures to ensure IP protection include the Trade-Related Aspects of Intellectual Property Rights (TRIPs) Agreement where all World Trade Organization members have agreed to ensure a policy that upholds patents as a system to support research for new medicine.
+Current steps and measures to ensure IP protection include the Trade-Related Aspects of Intellectual Property Rights (TRIPs) Agreement where all World Trade Organization members have agreed to provide a policy that upholds patents as a system to support research for new medicine.